 What Is a Payment Processor?

-Payment processors are companies or financial institutions that handle credit and card transactions and are used for both brick-and-mortar and online store sales.
+Payment processors are companies or financial institutions that handle credit card and debit card transactions and are used for both brick-and-mortar and online store sales.
 Without a payment processor, your business won’t be able to accept card transactions.

 When to use a payment processor